motozilog/psikyoPic16C57Replacement/README.md

 The Psikyo SH404 arcade PCB utilizes a PIC16C57 microcontroller for security protection.
 When this chip fails, the PCB becomes stuck at the self-check screen during boot-up.

-Since modern programmers (including K150 and Willem models) do not support the obsolete PIC16C57 or its nominal replacement PIC16F57, I reverse-engineered the original firmware binary using MAME emulation.
+Since modern programmers (including K150 and Willem 4.5) do not support the obsolete PIC16C57 or its nominal replacement PIC16F57, I reverse-engineered the original firmware binary using MAME emulator.
 The resulting assembly code was ported to a PIC16F72 microcontroller, successfully restoring PCB worked.
 ![PIC16F72 Replacement](hardware/PIC16F72_Replacement.jpg)

 ![PIC16F72 Replacement 2Round Test Successed](hardware/2Round-Full-Test.jpg)